zkturman/MScCoursework/README.md

 ### [SugarRush Group Project][segp sugarRush] - An Educational Game About Sugar
   - Quiz-based game to educate users on sugar consumption
-  - Developed using the MEAN stack (MongoDB, Express, Angular, and Node)
+  - Developed using the MEAN stack (MongoDB, Express, Angular, and Node), so plenty of **HTML, JavaScript, and CSS**
   - Acted as project manager in an Agile environment
   - Creating and managed weekly sprints to help deliver MVP by end of term
   - Created services to maintain data between pages